agarsev/quevedo/docs/cli.md

   Compute evaluation metrics for a trained neural network.

   By default annotations marked as "test" (see train/test split) are used.
-  Precision, recall and f-score are computed for each class, as well as global metrics (macro average).
+  Precision, recall and f-score are computed for each class, as well as their average (micro) and global metrics (macro average).
 For more detailed statistics, the full predictions can be printed into a csv to be loaded into other software (like R).

 Options:
   -p, --print / --no-print        Show results in the command line